RubyBarSchool/RubyBarSchool/README.md

 - Capable of self-study and self-development.

-## Reality continues to ruin my life. ― Bill Watterson, The Complete Calvin and Hobbes
+##  Things change.
+And friends leave.
+Life doesn’t stop for anybody. ― Stephen Chbosky, The Perks of Being a Wallflower